bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="3.0in" height="0.8577777777777778in"} -->

-This rendering happens behind the scenes because of something called **trans piling.</b>
+This rendering happens behind the scenes because of something called <b>trans piling.</b>

 You can think of trans piling as a process of converting JSX to HTML and you'll learn more about this later.